Bodycote

-Bodycote plc is a supplier of heat treatments, metal joining, hot isostatic pressing and coatings services.
+Bodycote plc is a supplier of heat treatments, metal joining, hot isostatic pressing and coating services.
 Based in Macclesfield, United Kingdom, it is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The Company was founded by Arthur Bodycote in Hinckley in 1923 as a textile business under the name of G.R.
-Bodycote Ltd. It was acquired by Slater Walker in 1951 and demerged from them in 1973.
+Bodycote Ltd. It was acquired by Slater Walker in 1951 and demerged from them in 1972.
+The company was listed on the London Stock Exchange on 28 January 1972.

 It refocused on its present activities in the 1970s, particularly in bullet-proof and flame retardant clothing in the specialist materials sector.
-From 1979 onwards it made a series of acquisitions, the first of which was Blandburgh, a heat treatment business.
+From 1979 onwards, it made a series of acquisitions, the first of which was Blandburgh, a heat treatment business.
 In 1980, it went on to buy Zinc Alloy Rust Proofing Ltd, which was the beginning of its metallurgical coatings business.

 In 1990, Bodycote acquired Metallurgical Testing Services Ltd (MTS) of Edinburgh from Murray International plc, laying the foundations for what would become Bodycote's materials testing business.
 In 2008, the materials testing division was sold to private ownership, leading to the founding of the testing company Exova.
 In 1991, it bought HIP Ltd, a leading Hot Isostatic Processing business.

 In December 2000, the company bought Lindberg Corporation, the largest heat treatment business in the United States.
-The company changed its name from Bodycote International plc to Bodycote plc in April 2008.
+In April 2006, Warrington Fire acquired by Bodycote and integrated into its materials testing and engineering & technology division.

+In April 2008, the company changed its name from Bodycote International plc to Bodycote plc.
+The company was negatively impacted by the wider economic consequences of the Great Recession, possessing high fixed costs amid weakness in both the aerospace and gas markets, and issuing a profit warning in July 2009.
+By July 2010, Bodycote's share price had doubled over the previous two years, in part due to a large cost-cutting exercise and sound balance sheet.